 - When you receive an opt-out request, keep a record of the individual or company (This way you'll have a report of who not to contact.)

-The internationally recommended best practice COI process to obtain and validate email addresses for the purposes of email marketing is summarised as follows;
+The GDPR required POI process to obtain and validate email addresses for the purposes of email marketing is summarised as follows;

-Licensee will confirm agreement to the terms set out herein, prior to permission being granted by the licensor to send out email marketing and continued use of the software.
+Licensee will confirm agreement to the terms set out herein, prior to permission being granted by the licensor to send out email marketing and continued use of the software and hardware.

-Solely at it's discretion, the licensor reserves the right to take appropriate action against the licensee in the event of evidence of a breach of anti-spamming requirements.
+In the event of breach by the licensee of anti-spamming GDPR requirements as set out herein and solely at its discretion, the licensor reserves the right to take appropriate action against the licensee in the event of evidence of a breach of anti-spamming requirements.
 Such grounds are summarised but not limited to;

 - Examination of a licensee list indicating a significant level of 'harvested' or invalid addresses.